-There are numerous ways to get CBD oil into your body so it can get to work.
-All methods will result in this compound interacting with receptors in your body to give you the end result, but when it comes to acne in particular, topicals are the preferred choice and for good reason.
+There are numerous ways to get CBD oil into your body.
+All methods will result in this compound interacting with receptors in your body to give you the end result.
+However, when it comes to acne, in particular, topicals are the preferred choice and for good reason.

 There is a huge range of creams, balms, and salves available containing different strengths of CBD.
 CBD oil is highly permeable and can enter the skin easily where it accumulates in the sebaceous gland.
-Topicals, and especially those containing hemp seed oil, should be the number one choice for people looking to treat acne as hemp seed oil also contains essential amino acids.
+Topicals containing hemp seed oil should be the number one choice for people looking to treat acne as hemp seed oil also contains essential amino acids.

 Capsules are a precise method of ingesting cannabidiol easily and effectively.
 Varying strengths accommodate every unique ECS system and the effects will last up to 8 hours.
 They are also available in a vegetarian form.

 Vaping flower or e-liquid provides fast onset of effects because the vapour enters the lungs where it quickly enters systemic circulation via pulmonary absorption.
 Because vaporizers heat the product rather than burn it, you can be assured that there will be no toxic substances that may arise from combustion methods.

 Drops are placed under the tongue using a pipette for accurate, effective dosing.
 Numerous strengths are available so you can take less but get more.
 Bottles come in a variety of natural or terpene infused flavors for every palate.